rapid-lang/rapid/LRM/README.md

 #### Object

 The `object` type is a generic, non-primitive, dictionary-backed type that has attributes for instance variables and functions.
 Accessing instance variables or functions can be done with dot notation.
 Objects may not be declared anonymously; they must be declared as instances of classes.
 Objects have immutable key sets, so variables and functions may not be added or removed, although their values may be changed.
 For more on classes and instantiation, see Classes.
-Uninitialized objects are `null`.

 #### json

 The `json` type is shares qualities of a dictionary and of an Object.
 Every `json` type is directly connected to an Object class that is user-defined.
 They have keys and values like dictionaries, but have the strict requirements of shape like objects do.
 Every property of a class is a mandatory key on the corresponding `json` object, and properties that have default values on objects have default values in `json`.
 Unlike objects, however, `json` objects do not have methods associated with them, and instances do not represent rows in the database.
 Each `class` declaration defines an Object type and a `json` object type, and only `json` objects that are associated with classes may be instantiated.
-Uninitialized `json` objects are `null`.

 For example, if we previously defined a `User` object with three instance variables `username`, `full_name`, and `password` (all strings), then we may declare a `json` User like so: